-- 1. Indicated Airspeed this is what the needle points to on the instrument and is the dynamic pressure sensed by the pitot system. - 2.
+- 1. Indicated Airspeed this is what the needle points to on the instrument and is the dynamic pressure sensed by the pitot/static system. - 2.
 Calibrated Airspeed the pitot tube may receive dynamic pressure differently at different angles of attack.
 Calibrated airspeed is indicated airspeed corrected for instrument error.
 A table in the airplane's operating manual shows the actual error at different airspeeds.
 Calibrated and indicated airspeeds can be used interchangeably for instrument flight. - 3.
-True Airspeed This is the indicated airspeed corrected for density altitude.
-The airspeed indicator is calibrated for standard conditions at sea level.
-As altitude and temperature increase, air pressure is reduced.
-Because this instrument measures dynamic pressure, true airspeed drops as altitude and pressure increase.
-This means that the indicated airspeed drops in relation to true airspeed as altitude or temperature increase.
+True Airspeed This is the calibrated Airspeed corrected for density altitude.
+Basically, as the air pressure decreases, TAS increases for a given CAS.

 Generally, true airspeed is 2% higher than indicated for each 1,000 ft of altitude.
-True airspeed is entered on the flight plan and if it varies by more than 5% or 10 knots (whichever is greater), you should report to ATC.
+True airspeed is entered on the flight plan and if it varies by more than 5% or 10 knots (whichever is greater), you have to report to ATC.